 Disability Rights Nebraska provides services to persons with disabilities regardless of race, religion, color, sex, disability, national origin, sexual orientation, marital or parental status, age, or ancestry.
-Each of our funding sources sets basic eligibility requirements for individuals who may be served using their funds:
+Review our Fact Sheet (also available in Spanish) for details about Disability Rights Nebraska's services and eligibility requirements.

-- Protection and Advocacy for Assistive Technology (PAAT)
+Protection and Advocacy for Assistive Technology (PAAT)

 A person with a disability who is denied assistive technology devices or services designed to meet the specific needs of a person with one or more disabilities.

-- Protection and Advocacy for Beneficiaries of Social Security (PABSS)
+Protection and Advocacy for Beneficiaries of Social Security (PABSS)

 A person with a disability who receives Supplemental Security Income or Social Security Disability Insurance and is experiencing return to work issues, such as work-related over-payments and disability-related employment discrimination.

-- Protection and Advocacy for Individual Rights (PAIR)
+Protection and Advocacy for Voting Access (PAVA)

-- Protection and Advocacy for Individuals with Traumatic Brain Injury (PATBI)
+Protection and Advocacy for Individuals with Traumatic Brain Injury (PATBI)

 The focus of this program is to provide a person with a traumatic brain injury with information, referrals, outreach, self-advocacy, and legislative advocacy.